SimDoc: Topic Sequence Alignment based Document Similarity Framework: Related Work

 \subsection{Short-text Similarity Approaches}

-In this section we introduce some recent works on short text similarity measures.
-The SemEval Semantic Textual Similarity (STS) task series has served as a gold-standard platform for computing short text similarity with a publicly available corpus, consisting of 14,000 sentence pairs developed over four years, along with human annotations of similarity for each pair \cite{agirre2015semeval}.
-In accordance to the results of SemEval 2015, team DLS@CU bagged the first position in their supervised and unsupervised run in STS \cite{sultan2014dls}.
+Over the last few years, several short text similarity measures have been proposed.
+The SemEval Semantic Textual Similarity (STS) task series has served as a gold-standard platform for computing short text similarity with a publicly available corpus, consisting of 14,000 sentence pairs developed over four years, along with human annotations of similarity for each pair~\cite{agirre2015semeval}.
+In accordance to the results of SemEval 2015, team DLS@CU bagged the first position in their supervised and unsupervised run in STS~\cite{sultan2014dls}.
 The team’s unsupervised system was based on \textit{word alignment} where semantically related terms across two sentences are first aligned and later their semantic similarity is computed as a monotonically increasing function of degree of alignment.
 Their supervised version used cosine similarity between the vector representations of the two sentences, along with the output of the unsupervised systems.
 However, the underlying computation is extremely expensive and not suitable for online document similarity use cases.
-Another system, called Exb Themesis \cite{hanigexb}, ranked second and was the best multilingual systems amongst all the participants.
-The system combines vector space model \cite{salton1975vector}, word alignment, and Machine Learning, implementing a complex alignment algorithm that primarily focused on named entities, temporal expressions, measurement expression, and negation handling.
+Another system, called Exb Themesis~\cite{hanigexb}, ranked second and was the best multilingual systems amongst all the participants.
+The system combines vector space model~\cite{salton1975vector}, word alignment, and implements a complex alignment algorithm that primarily focuses on named entities, temporal expressions, measurement expression, and negation handling.
 It tackles the problem of data sparseness and the insufficiency of overlaps between sentences through word embeddings, while integrating WordNet and ConceptNet\footnote{http://conceptnet5.media.mit.edu/} into their systems.
-There is significant scope for improvement for application on larger documents for all these systems.
-SimDoc's accuracy cannot be compared with these approaches' in short text similarity measurement tasks because SimDoc has been tailored to measure similarity in long texts.
+Most of these systems are designed specifically keeping short texts in mind, and thus cannot be directly compared with SimDoc since the latter has been tailored to measure similarity in long texts.